Skip to main content

 Another 5 minutes and you will arrive at immigration.
 Grab a visa entry form, complete it and proceed into the office.
 Again, it is quick and painless.
 Once finished head back to the bus stop and wait for the next bus, with your bus receipt in hand.
 Note that you can only take the bus that you originally booked with.

-There is a money exchange building about a 10 minute walk from immigration.
+There is a money exchange building about a 10-minute walk from immigration.
 It is a large green building and is open every day.
-There are also places to exchange money in Foz do Iguazú but they do close at weekends.
+There are also places to exchange money in Foz do Iguazú but they close on weekends.

-The bus terminates at the Terminal de Tansporte Urbano on Avenida Juscelino Kubitscheck.
-If you plan to catch busses onwards to Rio, Sao Paulo or Florianopolis you will need to catch the local bus to the International Bus Terminal of Foz do Iguaçu Avenida Costa e Silva.
-The local busses will have ‘terminal’ displayed on the front.
+The bus terminates at the Terminal de Transporte Urbano na Avenida Juscelino Kubitscheck.
+If you plan to catch buses onwards to Rio, Sao Paulo or Florianopolis you will need to catch the local bus to the International Bus Terminal of Foz do Iguaçu Avenida Costa e Silva.
+The local buses will have a ‘terminal’ displayed on the front.

 Also, don’t forget that Brazil is an hour ahead of Argentina.